Bartender Resume - Examples & Writing Guide for 2021

 Let’s total up what we’ve consumed today:

 - Choose the best format in regards to your specific situation.
-We recommend the reverse-chronological format, and then to follow the best practices on layout
+We recommend the reverse-chronological format, and then to follow the best practices on the layout

 - Hook the recruiter with a brief resume summary or objective